codeforamerica/open_data_catalog/README.md

     CATALOG_URL = 'opendatatulsa.org'

+### Restarting the Server

+If you've closed your terminal -- and therefore killed the running server -- here's a quick couple steps to get back up running.

+Make sure you `cd` into the `open_data_catalog` directory.

+    $ cd path/to/open_data_catalog

+Now, we need to `source` our virtual environment again.

+    $ source env/bin/activate

+And then we can run the server once again.

+    $ python manage.py runserver

 ### Uploading to DotCloud ###

 If you've already signed up for an account on DotCloud and installed the